Angie Boissevain: Biography

 In 1983 Kobun and his students formally established Jikoji, Compassion Light Temple in the Santa Cruz Mountains of California, (Boissevain-Jikoji founding) and Angie served as director there until 1993 (Boissevain-Wendy Graham).
 After Kobun moved to Taos, New Mexico to create Hokoji, Wisdom Light Temple, he returned to the Bay Area to teach only occasionally.
 Meanwhile, Angie filled in for sesshins as a shy substitute teacher at Jikoji.
 Kobun's way of encouraging her came in the form of small surprises.
 One day he asked Angie to assist him during a memorial service.
 Standing at the altar, Kobun picked up a nyo-i teaching stick, incensed it, and handed it to her before proceeding with the service at hand.
 This was one way he recognized her position and work there.
 Later he sent her to Green Gulch to sew a brown robe with Roshi Blanche Hartman.
 Three years later in 1991(Boissevain-Wendy Graham), during another memorial service, the robe appeared on the altar and was presented to Angie by Kobun and Blanche Roshi.

 Angie was undergoing transmission with Kobun, but in 2002 he died in Switzerland while trying to save his drowning daughter.
 In 2004, Angie received Dharma transmission at Jikoji from Vanja Palmers, Kobun's Dharma heir.

 After her years heading Jikoji, her children grown, Angie was able to travel to teach and also to study with Kobun in the US and Europe.
 Bay area students who practiced and studied with Angie adopted the name, Floating Zendo.
 Originally meeting in Los Gatos, the group eventually rented the San Jose Friends’ Meeting House, where practice takes place on Tuesday evenings and some Saturdays.
 An annual sesshin is held at Jikoji during the summer.
 She also gives bimonthly talks on Skype to her students at Floating Zendo San Diego and offers private interviews and small classes on Skype to students in the US and Europe (Boissevain - Paula Jones).
-Recently she participated as a training teacher in the SPOT priest training program at Empty Nest Temple (Shogakuzen flyer) Boissevain is a member of the American Zen Teachers Association and the Soto Zen Buddhist Association.
+Recently she participated as a training teacher in the SPOT priest training program at Empty Nest Temple (Shogakuzen flyer) Boissevain is a member of the American Zen Teachers Association.
 There are many recorded dharma talks by Angie on the Internet under sites managed by Insight Meditation Center, Jikoji and Floating Zendo.